FedSRD: Sparsify-Reconstruct-Decompose for Communication-Efficient Federated Large Language Models Fine-Tuning: Experiments

-\paragraph{Out-of-Domain Performance.} Our methods also demonstrate strong performance on out-of-domain (OOD) benchmarks, indicating effective mitigation of catastrophic forgetting.
-For Llama3.2-3B, FedSRD and FedSRD-e achieve the leading OOD performance.
-For Qwen2-7B, they also maintain competitive performance.
-Although FFA-LoRA also exhibits strong OOD retention, we attribute this to its mechanism of freezing the LoRA $A$ matrices. which inherently constrains the capacity and hinders new knowledge acquisition in favor of preserving prior information.
-In contrast, our methods provide a more balanced and consistently high level of performance across both in-domain and out-of-domain evaluations.
+\paragraph{Out-of-Domain Performance.} Our methods also show strong performance on out-of-domain (OOD) benchmarks, effectively mitigating catastrophic forgetting.
+FedSRD and FedSRD-e achieve leading results on Llama3.2-3B and remain competitive on Qwen2-7B.
+Although FFA-LoRA exhibits strong OOD retention, we attribute this to its mechanism of freezing the LoRA $A$ matrices. which inherently constrains the capacity and hinders new knowledge acquisition in favor of preserving prior information.
+In contrast, our methods provide a more balanced and consistently high performance across both in-domain and out-of-domain evaluations.
 Further, we posit that the SVD projection in FedSRD, by seeking a low-rank consensus for in-domain tasks, may inadvertently filter out some general knowledge from the base model, which could account for the superior OOD performance of FedSRD-e.
 In summary, our framework not only excels at integrating specialized knowledge but also effectively preserves the general capabilities of the base model.